What Is Claude Code? Anthropic's Terminal Coding Agent Explained

 • People moving past “AI writes me a snippet” to “AI ships the whole task.”

-• Engineers who want AI to handle refactoring, test writing, command running, and other grunt work.
+• Engineers who want AI to handle refactors, test writing, command running, and other grunt work — and to leave a clean git history doing it.

 Get productive in 10 minutes